How to Create a Hybrid Training Program

 Afterwards, you could run a 16-week program where you train for a triathlon and powerlifting.

-As a final note on this, you don’t need to actually sign up for any races, events, or competitions.
+As a final note on this, you don’t need to actually sign up for any races, events, or competitions (although, doing so can be fun).

 Rather, my point in saying this is that you should have some specific directionality in your training.